recule556688/AMP_discord_bot/SETUP.md

+# New Features & Workflow

+## Thread-Based Request Workflow

+- When a user requests a game server, a **private thread** is created for that request.
+- All admin actions (approve/deny) and notifications happen inside the thread, keeping the main channel clean.
+- Admins can use a **Close & Delete Thread** button (visible only to admins) to clean up finished requests.

+## Requirements Formatting

+- Game requirements are now shown in a clear, bulleted list with emojis for better readability in all embeds.

+## Ephemeral vs Public Commands

+- Most user commands (like `/request`) send ephemeral (private) confirmations to avoid clutter.
+- Admin and info commands (like `/how_to_request`) are public by default.

+## Environment Setup

+- Copy `.env.example` to `.env` and fill in your credentials before running the bot.

+## Admin Thread Controls

+- Admins can approve/deny requests directly in the thread.
+- After denial, the **Close & Delete Thread** button remains for easy cleanup.

+## Troubleshooting

+### Ephemeral/Public Command Visibility

+- If a command is still ephemeral (private) when it should be public, make sure you have the latest code and restart the bot.

 # AMP Discord Bot Setup Guide

 This guide will help you set up and run the AMP Discord Bot for managing game server requests.